florencialecha/digital-booking-software-backend/README.md

 This repository features a scalable and clean backend solution for managing hotel reservations, built with Java 17, Maven, Spring Boot 3.0, and Hibernate.

-Digital Booking 📱 is a hotel reservation platform focused on user-friendly experience 😊 and efficient business management 📈.
+Digital Booking is a hotel reservation platform focused on user-friendly experience and efficient business management.
 The backend adheres to SOLID principles and Domain Driven Design, using Java, Spring Boot, Hibernate, and SQL.

 Visit the [project's wiki 📚](https://github.com/florencialecha/digital-booking-software-backend/wiki) for detailed documentation.